mnbvmnbv2/video-group-merger/README.md

 This project is primarily for learning purposes and is should not be viewed as robust or efficient.

-The main script is the merging script as youtube has restrictions on number of daily uploads, but not on size.
-The idea was therefore to merge videos up to the limit of 12 hours and write chapter data such that one can upload more videos in a shorter amount of time.
+The aim is to merge videos before uploading to youtube as youtube has restrictions on number of daily uploads, but little restriction on size.
+The idea is therefore to merge videos up to the limit of 12 hours and use video chapters to separate videos such that one can upload more videos in a shorter amount of time.
+The main script is designed for groups of many smaller videos (e.g. lectures) to be combined and numerated.

-Using the youtube API was limiting both in number of uploads (4 instead of 10 per day, and you steed need to authenticate per video) so I would suggest to just use `main.py` to merge the videos and manually upload them and paste the chapter data.
+I tried combining it wwith the youtube API, but it was limiting both in number of uploads and authentication (4 instead of 10 per day with manual upload, and you steed need to authenticate per video anyway).
+I would suggest to just use `main.py` to merge the videos and manually upload them to youtube and then paste the chapter data.

 This repo has been experimental for a long time and there are potentially multiple places where the documentation is outdated.